Leaderboard

 5 points

-If we learned anything from tracking Adventure Port progress last year, it's that a lot can happen in a short period of time.
+21. If we learned anything from tracking Adventure Port progress last year, it's that a lot can happen in a short period of time.
 Right now the playground is just some gravel and excavators, and the mess hall is a frame.
 By the weekend, who knows.
 By next weekend?
 Could be drastic, just like Adventure Port took major leaps during each week until it all came together.
 On opening day it was just concrete and ride foundations, it looked like a possible disaster.
-But once declared completed and opened, it had become unrecognizable from the depressing construction site sitting on the midway.5 points
+But once declared completed and opened, it had become unrecognizable from the depressing construction site sitting on the midway.

 4 points

-If I had to guess, the new scanners will also allow them to collect data.
+23. If I had to guess, the new scanners will also allow them to collect data.
 For example, when are people using their Fastlane and on what attractions.
 How soon after purchasing a single use FastLane are they being redeemed?
 I am sure they can collect a lot more data than the old system, which relied on the operators to put check marks on a sheet of paper.
-This new system also allows for real time data.4 points
+This new system also allows for real time data.

 4 points